ippontech/blog-usa/posts/modular-monolith-microservices.md

 ## Microservices

 No longer considered a new architectural model, microservices have proven to be successful and adopted in approximately [63%](https://dzone.com/articles/new-research-shows-63-percent-of-enterprises-are-a) of enterprises.
-Most companies who have converted have mentioned that their new architecture has improved customer and end-to-end experience and cut costs on infrastructure and other development tools.
+Most companies who have converted have mentioned that their new architecture has improved the customer's end-to-end experience and cut costs on infrastructure and other development tools.

 It is essential to recognize that breaking down a monolith and developing microservices can be expensive and time-consuming.
 Understanding the benefits of transitioning to microservices and why other organizations are doing the same is vital.
 Some reasons companies should leverage microservices may include the following: